DIY Wood Shelf Brackets for Open Shelving

 - miter saw

 Cut your 1x2s

 Start by cutting your 1x2s to size according to the DIY Wood Shelf Bracket Printable Plans.
-I used a miter saw to cut all of my pieces.
+I used a miter saw to cut all of my pieces but you could also use a table saw or circular saw.
 The diagonal support for the wood shelf brackets is cut at 45 degrees on each end.

 After cutting all of the pieces for my brackets, I gave them a quick sand using a medium grit sanding block.
 I didn’t worry about getting the bracket super smooth, but instead focused on fixing up a few areas of tear out.